 Larry has served as lead outside counsel assisting clients with a variety of matters that involve energy regulation, including:

-- The regulatory and commercial component of due diligence for potential investors in LNG and pipeline projects;
+- The regulatory and commercial component of due diligence for potential investors in infrastructure projects;

 - Negotiation of precedent and other commercial and operating agreements:

-- Authorizations for LNG and pipeline projects, some of which have been contested;
+- Authorizations for LNG, pipeline, and hydropower projects, some of which have been contested;

 - Enforcement investigations and compliance planning; and